superjimpupcake/Pupcake/README.md

 /**
  * When a route object is being created, we add the constraint method
- * to it and storage the constraint into this route object's storage */
+ * to it and store the constraint into this route object's storage */
 $app->on("system.routing.route.create", function(){
     $route = new Pupcake\Route();